Izardo/pands-problem-sheet/README.md

 # Pands Problem Sheet Tasks
-### This repository is dedicated to the fulfilment of the Programming and Scripting assessment as part of the Higher Diploma in Data Analytics at GMIT.
+This repository is dedicated to the fulfilment of the Programming and Scripting assessment as part of the Higher Diploma in Data Analytics at GMIT.</br>
-### Creator: Isabella Doyle, Email: G00398800@gmit.ie
+Creator: Isabella Doyle, Email: G00398800@gmit.ie

 ## Task 1: